-If you're familiar with 21 CFR Part 11 documentation you may have wondered what "ready available" means.
-Or perhaps you've also wondered what "instantly" refers to in the same context.
+If you're familiar with 21 CFR Part 11 documentation, you're likely acquainted with compliance audits, electronic record integrity and approval processes.
+However, you may wonder what the term "readily available" means or what "instantly" refers to in the same context.
 According to Labcompliance News1, it's these phrases that keep regulated companies guessing.

-Now, FDA inspectors, after the completion of a 483 inspection, have answered the 'readily available' query by clarifying what it means to NOT have documentation that is readily available.
+Following the completion of a 483 inspection, FDA inspectors provided some context to these phrases by clarifying what it means to NOT have documentation that is readily available.